Skip to navigation

 There are thousands of figures carved into the walls of Palitana's 863 temples

-The scams weren't over, though.
-Before long the clouds rolled back in and I rolled back down, reflecting that on a clear day you can see the sea from Palitana, but all I could see were puddles reflecting.
-It wasn't unpleasant though, and I took a slow horse cart back to the hotel for Rs20, handing over a pretty tatty Rs20 note at the end and wandering off.
+The scams weren't over for the day, though.
+Before long the clouds rolled back in and I rolled back down; on a clear day you might be able to see the sea from Palitana, but all I could see were puddles.
+It wasn't unpleasant, though, and I took a slow horse cart back to the hotel for Rs20, handing over a pretty tatty Rs20 note at the end and wandering off.

-1 OK, Jainism doesn't have deities, rather 24 prophets (known as tirthankars) who formulated a religious philosophy as opposed to a theistic system of belief.
-Jain temples may look very Hindu, but the religion is far closer to Buddhism.
-The statues of the tirthankars dotted round India are like huge standing Buddhas with penises, but the temples are lively and as crammed with carvings as Hindu shrines.
+1 Actually, Jainism doesn't have deities, rather 24 prophets (known as tirthankars) who formulated a religious philosophy as opposed to a theistic system of belief.
+Jain temples may look quite similar to those of the Hindus, but the Jain religion is far closer to Buddhism.
+The statues of the tirthankars dotted round India are like huge standing Buddhas (but with more obvious bodily parts), while the temples are lively and as crammed with carvings as Hindu shrines.
 It's an interesting variation on the theme.

 2 And plenty of pilgrims being carried down in pure comfort, sitting in dooli swing chairs lugged around by wiry men.
-Interestingly most of the people in doolis were fat, and I idly wondered whether the merit gained by a visit to the temples would be knocked right down if you paid someone else to carry you there and back.
-I smugly thought so, as I sweated my way up the marble slide.
+Interestingly most of the people in doolis were fat, and I idly wondered whether the merit gained by a visit to the temples would be cancelled out if you paid someone else to carry you there and back.
+I rather hoped so, as I sweated my way up the marble slide.